Timeline for the election of the Tenth Bishop of Maine

 May-September 2018—Discernment Committee conducts formal search process.
 Candidates for nomination are screened and interviewed.

-October 2018—Finalists for nomination participate in retreat in Maine with the Discernment Committee and Consultant.
+October 18 to 21, 2018—Finalists for nomination participate in retreat in Maine with the Discernment Committee and Consultant.

 November 2018—Slate of Nominees is presented to the Standing Committee for approval and is announced to the diocese.